EEGSignalProcessing/EEGDataPro/README.md

 REQUIREMENTS
 --------------------
-TMSEEG was built on MATLAB v2013a, with use of EEGLAB v12.0.2.6b.
+EEGDataPro was built on MATLAB v2017b, with use of EEGLAB v14.1.1.b.
 Both EEGLAB and MATLAB support backward compatibility with more recent releases.

 * MATLAB  - http://www.mathworks.com/products/matlab/